Application Process for Alternate Entry

 • It is critical that each applicant maintain current contact information on file with the college Admissions Office and the Nursing Office (name, address, and telephone number) since these are the official sources of information for contacting applicants.

-• If an applicant is unable to begin the ADN program at the schedule time after having accepted the admission, the applicant must notify the ADN Program Admissions Coordinator at least forty-five (45) days prior to the first class day.
+• If an applicant is unable to begin the ADN program at the scheduled time after having accepted the admission, the applicant must notify the ADN Program Admissions Coordinator at least forty-five (45) days prior to the first class day.
 Failure to do so will result in the loss of all review points AND the student will be required to skip an application cycle.

 • Please note that to be compliant with clinical facility requirements, a mandatory Criminal Background Check (CBC) and Drug Screening will be required prior to admission to the ADN Program.
 Specific timelines must be met, therefore do not submit the CBC or Drug Screen until instructed by the program.